Tutoring & Mentoring

 Please submit a Tutor Request Form.

 Students and tutors will meet in the new Tutoring Center on the second floor of the Cattell Library.
-All subject area tutoring, including math, will take place in Founders Hall.
+All subject area tutoring, including math, will also take place in the library.

 Confirmation emails will be sent for all tutoring requests.
 Tutoring services are free; however, no-shows for scheduled appointments will be charged $20.